 - Placing tape on the floor at doorways your loved one commonly uses (a line made with tape, drawn with pencil, etc. can help the brain cue the legs to walk “over” something when they freeze

 Medication management is another important part of caring for someone with Parkinson’s.
-Many medications have incredibly specific guidelines for where and when they should be taken.
+Many medications have very specific guidelines for when and where they should be taken.

 For example, some pills must be taken only a certain amount of time after eating.
 Or, a patch must be applied to a specific part of the body that changes daily.